siddhesh-its/awsMapleTraders/README.md

 - In the "Properties" section, enable "Static website hosting."
 - Upload your website files to the bucket.
 - Set the bucket permissions to allow public access.

+### Skills:
+- AWS Cloud
+- JavaScript

+### Benifits:
+- Streamlined website management
+- Less cost as compared to legacy solutions.

+### Further improvement:
+- Can purchase a custome domain and use it to host the website using AWS Route 53